Skip to main content

 This action is supported by Article 479h of the Dutch Code of Civil Procedure (DCCP), which provides the legal framework for such attachments.
 By utilizing this provision, parties can effectively manage complex financial disputes while preserving their rights and interests.

-Attachment on registered property within the Netherlands operates under specific legal provisions detailed within the Dutch Code of Civil Procedure (DCCP).
+Attachment on registered property in the Netherlands operates under specific legal provisions detailed within the Dutch Code of Civil Procedure (DCCP).
 The procedure for attaching immovable property to recover a monetary claim is described in Articles 700ff, 725-727 of the DCCP.

 Several significant points govern the attachment of registered property: